xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/rest.md

 Often jersey extensions, required for the final application, make complications for testing.

-For example, exception mapper: dropwizard register default exception mapper which returns only the error message, instead of actual exception (and so sometimes we can't check the real cause).
+For example, an exception mapper: Dropwizard registers a default exception mapper which returns only the error message, instead of the actual exception (and so sometimes we can't check the real cause).

-`disableDropwizardExceptionMappers = true` disables extensions, registered by dropwizard.
+`disableDropwizardExceptionMappers = true` disables extensions registered by Dropwizard.

 When default exception mapper enabled, resource throwing runtime error would return just error code: